Memory Management & Garbage Collection in Unreal Engine 5 (Updated)

 If you’d like to read more about the Garbage Collection in Unreal Engine, I suggest browsing the Unreal Engine Architecture Documentation as well as Unreal Engine Scripting with C++ Cookbook by William Sherif and Stephen Whittle.
 The latter recommendation will have a less conceptual overview with a focus on code examples.

-An older version of this article was published on Devlog on 11 Jul, 2020.
-It was reviewed on 16 Oct, 2022.
+An older version of this article was published here on 11 Jul 2020.
+It was reviewed several times, with the latest revision on 16 July 2025.